 If you’re heading out of town for a few days, you may want to shut off your main water supply.
 This will help prevent excessive damage if your pipes do freeze and burst while you’re gone.

-You rely on your water heater for showers, baths, laundry, and dishes and the last thing you want is for it to break during a cold snap.
-Make sure it is running properly and efficiently.
+You rely on your water heater for showers, laundry, and dishes.
+The last thing you want is for your water heater to break during a cold snap, so make sure it is running properly and efficiently.
 Signs you may need water heater maintenance or repairs include rusty water, water leaks, and unusual sounds from your water heater.

 Keep Kitchen Drains Clear

 We hope these tips help you as you work to winterize your plumbing this year.
-If you have any plumbing questions or need help winterizing your home or business, contact us.
+If you have a frozen pipe or burst pipe on your hands, give us a call.
+We provide emergency plumbing services and affordable financing.

 Winter Plumbing Tips in Portland OR and Vancouver WA